graysonhicks/gatsby-plugin-loadable-components-ssr/README.md

 _Latest version of this plugin for v2 Gatsby is 2.1.0_

+_Latest version of this plugin for v3 Gatsby is 3.4.0_

 ## Problem

 As described in [the documentation](https://loadable-components.com/docs/server-side-rendering/) a series of steps